ksurl/scripts-public/README.md

-# windows-config
+# windows-scripts

-windows configuration scripts
+cmd and powershell scripts